All the British Airways flights that are cancelled today from UK airports

 British Airways has brought in aircraft and crew from its sister airline Iberia and Oneworld partner Finnair to try to stabilise its schedules over the summer.

 Besides the cancellations by BA, the UK’s biggest budget airline, easyJet, has been cancelling dozens of flights daily – particularly to and from its largest base, London Gatwick.
-On Tuesday, easyjet has cancelled at least 55 flights to, from and within the UK.
+On Thursday, easyjet has cancelled 43 flights to and from the Sussex airport.

 All passengers whose flights are cancelled are entitled to new flights on the original day of departure if a seat is available, even if it is on a rival airline.